steves3142/dynamic_polling_backend/README.md

 -Functional socket connections
 -Functional bi-directional messaging from frontend to backend -Full CRUD
--User Authentication with JWT and utilize protected routes on frontend
+-User Authentication with JWT and utilize protected routes on both frontend and backend

 ## Pitch Deck